Joyful Noise – Art Exhibition

 Open 16 May – 25 October 2026

 Joyful Noise is a new contemporary art exhibition at Salisbury Cathedral with works by multiple internationally renowned artists.
-The show features painting, sculpture, text, video, and sound artworks to explore how joyful noise can affirm presence, belief, community, and care.
+The show brings together painting, sculpture, text, video, and sound artworks to explore how joyful noise can affirm presence, belief, community, and care.

 The exhibition includes works by Denzil Forrester, Christine Sun Kim, Yuri Suzuki, Sokari Douglas Camp, and Phyllida Barlow, along with new commissions from Caroline Walker, Tim Etchells, and Emeka Ogboh.

-Joyful Noise reimagines the biblical call to “make a joyful noise unto the Lord” as a modern look at how sound can unite, inspire, and celebrate.
-The phrase is rooted in religious tradition and speaks to shared human experiences.
+Joyful Noise reimagines the biblical call to “make a joyful noise unto the Lord” as a modern take on how sound can unite, inspire, and celebrate.
+The phrase is rooted in religious tradition but it speaks to shared human experiences.
 It encourages us to see sound as a universal force that crosses beliefs, cultures, and personal stories, and has long been used to express worship, gratitude, and unity.

 Throughout the exhibition, joyful noise takes many forms.
 It appears in language, musical instruments, and the human voice, as well as in clapping, chanting, singing, dancing, spoken prayer, ritual recitation, and even the sounds of nature.